 How to Test Your Adrenal Function

 Your adrenal function is critical to help us adapt to stress and heal.
 When the adrenals are out of balance, it affects our energy, sleep, mental focus and hormone balance.
-Over time, we can develop a condition called HPA axis dysfunction, or adrenal fatigue, in which our adrenal glands are unable to keep up with the demands of the environment.
+Over time, we can develop a condition called HPA axis dysfunction, or adrenal fatigue, in which our adrenal glands are not adapting properly to the demands of the environment.

 When the body is under chronic stress it creates a communication breakdown in the HPA axis leading to both adrenal overactivity and underactivity (1, 2).